cvat-ai/cvat/site/content/en/docs/for-developers/data_on_fly.md

 ---
-title: "Data preparation on the fly"
+title: 'Data preparation on the fly'
-linkTitle: "Data preparation on the fly"
+linkTitle: 'Data preparation on the fly'
 weight: 9
 ---